 - speak to managers about the importance of healthy eating, and the plan for change.
-Obtain their ongoing support for making healthy changes and encourage them to take an active role in the change process - communicate that healthy eating changes assist the service to meet requirements of the National Quality Standard and regulations and demonstrate best practice to the parents and carers of the children at your service - carers of the children at your service work with management to ensure there is adequate time, resourcing and support for changes.
+Obtain their ongoing support for making healthy changes and encourage them to take an active role in the change process - communicate that healthy eating changes assist the service to meet requirements of the National Quality Standard and regulations and demonstrate best practice to the parents and carers of the children at your service work with management to ensure there is - work with management to ensure there is adequate time, resourcing and support for changes.